 Natalie has completed several advanced tax courses offered by the Canadian Institute of Chartered Accountants including Parts I, II and III of the In-Depth Tax Course, as well as Corporate Reorganizations and Advanced Tax Issues for the Owner-Managed Business.
 She also has received her Trust and Estate Practitioner designation from the Society of Trust and Estate Practitioners.

-Natalie is a long standing member of the Board of Directors of Special Olympics Nova Scotia, and has previously served as both Chair and Secretary of the Board.
-She is also a member of Women Presidents’ Organization, the goals of which are to assist women entrepreneurs in accelerating business growth, enhancing competitiveness and promoting economic security.
+Natalie is a long-standing member of the Board of Directors of Special Olympics Nova Scotia and has previously served as both Chair and Secretary of the Board.
+She also serves on the Board of Directors of the Dartmouth Family Centre / Dartmouth North Community Food Centre.
+In addition, Natalie is a member of the Women Presidents’ Organization, the goals of which are to assist women entrepreneurs in accelerating business growth, enhancing competitiveness and promoting economic security.
 Natalie also maintains memberships in the Canadian Tax Foundation, the Society of Trust and Estate Practitioners, the Canadian Bar Association and the Centre for Women in Business.